davioliveira-dev/davioliveira-dev/README.md

 - :office_worker: Currently working as Fullstack Developer.
 - :blue_heart: Techs: React (Web and Mobile), Node.js/Bun/Deno, Java, C and anything they (or me) want to do.
-- :books: Software engineering college!
+- :books: Software engineering college

 ---